 After these two tasks are done, supplier onboarding is comparatively simple.
 All that needs to be done to connect partners is to provide them with a login and training so they can use the portal correctly.
 This means partner onboarding can be completed quickly.

-For a comprehensive rundown of the steps involved in supplier onboarding, our article on this can be found here.
+You can find a comprehensive rundown of the steps involved in supplier onboarding here.

 Don’t forget the work required after go-live!